7 Causes of Pride: How to be More Humble!

 #3 Fear of Vulnerability.

-Fear of Vulnerability.
 You can’t be afraid of what people think if you want to be humble.
-We can often be slow to get help OR be our true selves because we don’t want people to see our weaknesses or gain the upper hand in our lives.
-We may fear that they will take advantage of us, laugh at us, and hurt us.
+We can often be slow to seek help or show our true selves because we don’t want people to see our weaknesses or gain the upper hand in our lives.
+We may fear that they will take advantage of us, laugh at us, or hurt us.

 In the Bible, David was told he would be king.
-However, King Saul hunted him down to kill him for 4 years.
-David remained vulnerable by letting God protect Him and didn’t concern himself with anyone questioning if God really chose him to be king.
-During this time, David also had the opportunity to kill Saul and become King in his own strength.
+However, King Saul hunted him down to kill him for four years.
+David remained vulnerable by letting God protect him and didn’t concern himself with anyone questioning if God really chose him to be king.
+During this time, David also had the opportunity to kill Saul and become king in his own strength.
 But, David kept being humble and allowed God to work it out.
 He didn’t give concern to people seeing his weakness and judging his situation.
-After 4 years, David became KING without having to sin!
+After four years, David became KING without having to sin!

-Also, when Noah was building the ark before the flood – I bet everyone laughed at him.
-Noah spent 100 years building the ark which looks ridiculous to the human eye.
-Fortunately, when we trust God in uncomfortable situations it prunes us and develops humility within our lives.
-Also, God will teach you to trust him and not the negativity of others during this time.
+Also, when Noah was building the ark before the flood, I bet everyone laughed at him.
+Noah spent 100 years building the ark, which looked ridiculous to the human eye.
+Fortunately, when we trust God in uncomfortable situations, it prunes us and develops humility within our lives.
+Also, God will teach you to trust Him and not the negativity of others during this time.
 He will also expose your enemies and heal them of pride.
 Don’t judge their journey.
 Focus on your journey to true humility and trust God to be there for you every step of the way.

 “Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”
 Proverbs 3:5-6